Contents

 The best practice for development, testing, and adding new features is to use an unverified Activity.
 Meanwhile, maintain a separate verified "live" Activity for your stable build.

-When you are ready to release your Activity to the world, this will open up the doors to discoverability and monetization.
-But first, verification is a necessary step to enable both discovery and monetization features for your Activity.
+When you are ready to release your Activity to the world, this will open the doors to discoverability and monetization.
+But first, verification is necessary to enable discovery and monetization features for your Activity.

 Verification

-To learn about how to get your Activity verified, please see the How Do I Get My App Verified article
+To learn about how to get your Activity verified, please take a look at the How Do I Get My App Verified article.

 Discoverability

-There are currently 3 surfaces where people can discover your Activity once it’s verified and discovery has been enabled.
+There are currently three surfaces where people can discover your Activity once it’s verified and discovery has been enabled.

-To learn more about these surfaces and how users can find and launch your Activity, please see this article.
+Please see this article to learn more about these surfaces and how users can find and launch your Activity.

-⚠️ Note that after enabling discovery for your app, it can take up to 30 hours for your Activity to show up in the search bar.
+⚠️ Note that after enabling discovery for your app, it can take up to 30 hours for your Activity to appear in the search bar.

 Monetization